Dynamic-Flakes/right-to-use-core/README.md

 - RYTU-Frontend: The user-facing interface for interaction.
 - RYTU-Backend: Handles API requests, business logic, and data orchestration.
 - RYTU-Contract: Solidity-based smart contracts that implement the marketplace's logic.
+This is deployed on XRPL EVM Sidechain

 # Fronted code located in: